Sarania/BlissfulAI/README.md

 - Characters use a working memory system: a context sensitive combination of recent conversation(short term memory) and past conversations(long term memory).
 - Fully customizable, adaptable to different hardware configurations.
 Low VRAM?
 Limp by with a quantized 3 billion parameter model.
 Max VRAM?
 Run giant models that the rest of us can only dream about!
 - Live help system and solid default settings so you can jump right in!
-- Voices, personality traits, 3D character avatars and more are planned for the future!
+- Voices, personality traits, 3D character avatars, multimodal operation and more are planned for the future!
 - Fully open source, licensed under CC-BY-NC-SA!